KennyHT/learn-kubernetes/labs/namespaces.md

 We'll call the context `learn-k8s` (first positional argument).

+If you are on *Docker for Desktop*:

     kubectl config set-context learn-k8s --cluster=docker-for-desktop-cluster --user=docker-for-desktop --namespace=learn-k8s

+If you are on *Minikube*:

+    kubectl config set-context learn-k8s --cluster=minikube --user=minikube --namespace=learn-k8s

 But this has only created the context.
 Let's tell `kubectl` to use our new `learn-k8s context.